neilk/octopress-flickr/README.md

 That should do it!

+For efficiency, you might want to merge the CSS into the SASS system, but you're on your own there - depending on the theme of your blog, it will be different.

 ## Flickr API key and secret

 You're going to need to obtain a [Flickr API key and secret](http://www.flickr.com/services/developer/api/).